brophdawg11/remix-validity-state/README.md

 > **Warning**
 >
 > This library is still in a beta stage.
-It's feeling more stable these days but I can't guarantee there won't be breaking changes ahead 😀.
+It's feeling more stable these days but I can't guarantee there won't be _some_ breaking changes ahead 😀.
+Please read the release notes for each new version as they'll always be highlighted there.

 - [Remix Validity State](#remix-validity-state)
   - [Design Goals](#design-goals)